reddit-economics/economics-wiki/faq_jobs_report.md

 The government considers someone unemployed if (1) they have not done any work for pay, or worked at a family owned business in the last week, and (2) have looked for a job in the last four weeks.
 All others are either employed or out of the labor force.
 The second point is important, this means that people who don't have a job but are not looking either by choice or because they have given up on the idea of finding a job are not considered unemployed.

+There is a common misconception that unemployment figures are linked to the number of people receiving unemployment benefits, but these two numbers are not related.

 ###Are there alternative ways to measure unemployment?

 Yes- in fact there are several definitions of unemployment.
 The large majority of the time when people speak about unemployment, they're referring to the U3 or 'headline' unemployment figure, which is defined above.
 There are alternative definitions ranging from U1 to U6, with U1 always being the strictest definition and the lowest of the unemployment rates, and U6 being the loosest and highest of the unemployment rates.
 U6 counts people who aren't looking for jobs but are 'discouraged workers' and also some part-time employees as unemployed, while U1 only counts workers as unemployed if they have been completely out of work for 15 weeks or more.